industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 ## Configuration Central Edge Device

 You can find the further information about the following steps in the [docs](docs/Installation.md)
-- Install Databus, Flow Creator, Energy Manager, MQTT Connector, Mindsphere Connector
+- Install Databus, Flow Creator, Energy Manager, MQTT Connector, Cloud Connector

 ## Configuration Energy Device 1

 You can find the further information about the following steps in the [docs](docs/Installation.md)
-- Install S7 Connector, Mindsphere Connector, Databus, Flow Creator
+- Install S7 Connector, Cloud Connector, Databus, Flow Creator

 ## Documentation